PaulKinlan/paul.kinlan.me/content/2016-11-28-service-worker-part-2.markdown

   e.respondWith(r);
 }
 ```
 Now it all works.
-It is on too much differnt from my previous effort.
+It is on too much different from my previous effort.